JamesH003/Anxious-Aviator/TESTING.md

     ![screenshot](documentation/contrast-ratio-bug.png)
     ![screenshot](documentation/contrast-ratio-bugfix.png)

-    - To fix this, I changed the background-color of the cover-text section to #934106.
+    - To fix this, I changed the background-color of the cover-text section to `#934106`.

 - CSS - Home page background image positioning on full screen

     ![screenshot](documentation/home-page-img-bug.png)

-    - To fix this, I used background-position-y: -75px;.
+    - To fix this, I used `background-position-y: -75px;`.

 - CSS - Overflow-x scrolling on mobile screens - width property found in youtube link